studio24/mac-setup/mac-setup.md

 You should store passwords in 1Password and not your web browser for security.

-* Safari - Preferences > AutoFill > untick "Usernames and passwords"
+* Safari - Settings > AutoFill > untick "Usernames and passwords"
 * Firefox - Preferences > Privacy & Security > untick "Ask to save logins and passwords for websites"
 * Chrome - Settings > Auto-fill > Passwords > untick "Offer to save passwords"